Shorewood Hills, Wisconsin: Transportation

-Shorewood Hills main arterial road is University Avenue which connects Shorewood Hills to Downtown Madison to the east and the rest of the west side of Madison as well as Middleton to the west.
-Shorewood Hills is well served by Metro Transit via routes A, C, F, J, R, 28, 38 and 65.
+Shorewood Hills' main arterial road is University Avenue, which connects Shorewood Hills to Downtown Madison to the east and the rest of the west side of Madison as well as Middleton to the west.
+Shorewood Hills is served by Metro Transit via routes A, C, F, J, R, 28, 38 and 65.
 Shorewood Hills is served by the Shorewood Bus Rapid Transit station on the A and F routes.
 The nearest commercial airport is Dane County Regional Airport.
 Shorewood Hills is connected to Madison's extensive bike path network.
 The Wisconsin & Southern railroad passes through the village via the Prairie Subdivision.